Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Experiments

 \textbf{Main findings.} Curiosity-Critic gives the best non-oracle final error: the Neural Critic reaches $\mathbf{1.858 \pm 0.080}$, and the Tabular Critic ablation reaches $\underline{1.912 \pm 0.070}$, beating every non-critic baseline including RND (State) ($2.220 \pm 0.109$).
 The Neural Critic is also fastest, dropping below error $3.0$ at step $\mathbf{13{,}400}$, compared with step $21{,}700$ for RND (State), $25{,}300$ for the Tabular Critic, and $34{,}400$ for Curiosity V2.
 It spends $70.9\%$ of the final $5{,}000$ steps in the deterministic half of the grid, compared with $52.8\%$ for RND (State) and $42.6\%$ for Random.
 The Neural Critic is able to generalize across states due to the input one-hot cell encoding, outperforming the Tabular Critic.

-The baseline methods reveal the failure modes the critic is designed to avoid.
+The baseline methods reveal the failure modes the Curiosity-Critic framework is designed to avoid.
 Curiosity V1 and RND (Observation) are drawn to the stochastic cells, ending with high final errors ($7.114 \pm 0.147$ and $6.842 \pm 0.212$), suffering complete noisy-TV failure.
 Curiosity V2 substantially improves over Curiosity V1 but remains a high-variance single-sample proxy for the asymptotic error baseline (Section~\ref{sec:cumulative}), finishing worse than Random on average ($2.939 \pm 0.398$ vs.\ $2.348 \pm 0.377$).
-Visitation Count, despite spreading coverage broadly regardless of learnability, plateaus at $5.588 \pm 0.794$ -- the highest seed variance among all methods.
-That Curiosity V2, Visitation Count, and RND (Observation) all finish at or worse than undirected random exploration shows naive curiosity signals can actively harm learning under irreducible stochasticity.
+Visitation Count, despite spreading coverage broadly regardless of cell learnability, plateaus at $5.588 \pm 0.794$ -- the highest seed variance among all methods.
+That Curiosity V2, Visitation Count, and RND (Observation) all finish at or worse than undirected random exploration -- a strong baseline here, since the grid has no interior obstacles and an undirected random walk diffuses into the learnable region with high probability -- shows that naive curiosity signals can actively harm learning under irreducible stochasticity.

 The oracle critic, which uses privileged knowledge of the true noise floor, reaches $1.736 \pm 0.063$ with $95.3\%$ late-training deterministic focus.
 The learned Neural Critic reaches within $5\%$ of the oracle noise floor on stochastic cells ($\sqrt{200}\times 0.5 \approx 7.07$) by step $400$ and oscillates closely around the oracle thereafter.
 For deterministic cells, the critic estimate rises in the first $\sim\!500$ steps (tracking the still-large post-update error early in world-model training), and then declines alongside the world model's improving accuracy.
 This supports our claim in Section~\ref{sec:background_critic}: the critic estimate for stochastic cells first reaches within $5\%$ of the oracle baseline by $\sim\!1\%$ of total training -- well before the world model itself converges -- confirming that the critic converges meaningfully earlier than the world model.
-Figure~\ref{fig:critic_convergence} shows the mean neural critic estimate over all deterministic and all stochastic cells throughout training.
-Detailed per-method analysis are in Appendix~\ref{app:permethod}.
+Figure~\ref{fig:critic_convergence} (Appendix~\ref{app:figures}) shows the mean neural critic estimate over all deterministic and all stochastic cells throughout training.
+Detailed per-method analyses are in Appendix~\ref{app:permethod}.